dfamonteiro/blog/blog/content/posts/karting.md

 We have our raw data, but before we can start doing interesting data manipulation and visualization, we have to convert it to a dataframe.[^3]

 [^3]: There is an interesting wrinkle here: we have two different sessions, so should we create two separate dataframes?
-I ended up using just a single dataframe with an addtional `Session` column to indicate from which session the lap came from, but in retrospective I feel that having two separate dataframes would be the more elegant approach.
+I ended up using just a single dataframe with an additional `Session` column to indicate from which session the lap came from, but in retrospect I feel that having two separate dataframes would be the more elegant approach.

 ```python
 def parse_lap_time(lap_time : str) -> float: